 Depending on what kind of products you sell, the referral channels you choose to reward customers for can have a significant impact on their likelihood to share.
 For example, if you sell beauty products, public channels such as social media are very appropriate for encouraging referrals because your customers are comfortable sharing their experiences with others.

-There are many other products that don’t fit this mould, though.
+There are many other products that don’t fit this mold, though.
 If you sell products like adult diapers or feminine hygiene products, your customers may not be inclined to share your store with others if their only option is with Twitter or Facebook.

 How to fix it:

 When you reward your customers for sharing on the right channels, they become much more likely to send referrals to their friends.
 Understanding how they’d prefer to share referrals makes it easy to set up a referral program that gives members the opportunity to share in ways that are natural and comfortable for them.
-These considerations once again make your referral process and easy and relevant, increasing the odds that they’ll engage more and more over time.
+These considerations once again make your referral process easy and relevant, increasing the odds that they’ll engage more and more over time.

 1. Make your referral reward desirable